 The Organic Center is collaborating with Dr. Kate Tully's lab at the University of Maryland to examine practices improving soil health on organic farms.
-We recently published a scientific article from research on this topic, and one of the areas that we included was the comparison of no- and low-till in organic production versus standard tillage in organic production.
+We published a scientific article from research on this topic, and one of the areas that we included was the comparison of no- and low-till in organic production versus standard tillage in organic production.
 Overall, our results suggest that surface-level soil organic carbon levels are higher in low/no-till organic plots compared to standard organic tillage plots.
-However, we also found that no/low-tillage in organic farmers could improve carbon sequestration through no/low-tillage, there needs to be further research to support farmers wishing to make this conversion to ensure that it is a viable and economically feasible option for a wider variety of crops.
-We are thankful that NOSB included this priority in its 2020 Research Priorities, as it will help encourage research on this critical issue, and provide much-needed tools to help organic farmers realize the benefits of reduced tillage without the threat of reduced yields.
+However, we also found that no/low-tillage in organic was associated with significant reductions in yield.
+These findings suggest that while organic farmers could improve carbon sequestration through no/low-tillage, there needs to be further research to support farmers wishing to make this conversion to ensure that it is a viable and economically feasible option for a wider variety of crops.
+We are thankful that NOSB included this priority in its Fall 2020 Research Priorities, as it will help encourage research on this critical issue, and provide much-needed tools to help organic farmers realize the benefits of reduced tillage without the threat of reduced yields.